-17 The seed under the clods lies shriveled; the granaries are in ruins, the barns are broken down, for the harvest has dried up.
+The seed under the clods lies shriveled; the granaries are in ruins; the barns are broken down, for the harvest has dried up.
 18 How the cattle groan!
 The herds wander and moan, for they have no pasture.
 Even the flocks of sheep suffer.
-19 To you, Yahweh, I call.
+To you, Yahweh, I call.
 Fire has razed the open pasture; flames have burned the trees.
-20 Even wild beasts cry out to you for the streams have dried up, for the pastures have been devoured by fire. ^{Am} 21Blow the trumpet in Zion, sound the alarm on my holy mountain!
+20 Even wild beasts cry out to you, for the streams have dried up, for the pastures have been devoured by fire.

+Am 5:18 Blow the trumpet in Zion, sound the alarm on my holy mountain!
 Let all dwellers in the land tremble, for the day of Yahweh is coming.

-^{Zep} Yes, the day is fast approaching - 2 a day ^{1:15} of gloom and darkness, a day of clouds and blackness.
+Yes, the day is fast approaching-2 a day of gloom and darkness, a day of clouds and blackness.

-A vast and mighty army comes, like dawn spreading over the mountain, such as has never occurred before nor will happen again in the future.
-3In front a fire devours, behind a flame consumes.
+A vast and mighty army comes, like dawn spreading over the mountain; such as has never occurred before, nor will happen again in the future.

+3 In front, a fire devours.
+Behind, a flame consumes.

-The land ahead that appears like a garden soon becomes like a desert, nothing escapes their onslaught.
+The land ahead, that appears like a gar-

+den, soon becomes like a desert, nothing escapes their onslaught.
-Rev 4They look like horses,

-^{9:7,}

-9 they gallop along like chargers.

-5 With the clattering of chariots, they leap over the mountains; with crackling like burning stubble, they charge - a mighty army arrayed for battle.
+They look like horses, they gallop along like chargers.
+With the clattering of chariots, they leap over the mountains; with crackling like burning stubble, they charge-a mighty army arrayed for battle.

-6Before them nations are appalled, and every face turns pale.
-7They attack like warriors; they scale walls like soldiers.
-Marching in line, they move onward without swerving from their course, 8 without jostling one another, everyone of them marches straight ahead; amid a hail of arrows they run, amid a nall of arrows they run, they press without breaking ranks.
-9 They rush upon the city; they leap over the walls; they break into the houses, like thieves enter through the windows.
-10 Before them the earth shakes and the heavens tremble, the sun and moon grow dark and the stars lose their twinkle.
+Before them, nations are appalled, and every face turns pale.
+They attack like warriors: they scale walls like soldiers.
+Marching in line, they move onward without swerving from their course, without jostling one another, everyone of them marches straight ahead; amid a hail of arrows they run, they press without breaking ranks.
+They rush upon the city; they leap over the walls;

+they break into the houses, like thieves enter through the windows.

-Mal 11 Yahweh thunders before his army, 32 his uset and mightu farmer his vast and mighty forces.
+Before them, the earth shakes 4:5 and the heavens tremble. the sun and moon grow dark and the stars lose their twinkle.
+Yahweh thunders before his army, his vast and mighty forces.
+The day of Yahweh is exceedingly great, 3"2;

-^{Rev} The day of Yahweh is exceedingly great, terrible and dreadful - who can endure it?
+terrible and dreadful-who can endure it?